wisecubeai/graphster/README.md

 The foundation for any graphster pipeline is the configuration.
 This allows you to not only set important properties, but also lets you simplify the references to data elements.
-In building a graph, there will be many explicit references to specific data elemetns (e.g. URIs).
+In building a graph, there will be many explicit references to specific data elements (e.g. URIs).
 Having these littered around your code hurts readability, and re-usability.

 [back to top](#toc)